bdusell/jitsu-string/README.md

 #### StringUtil::localeCompare($a, $b)

-Like `cmp` but dependent on the current locale.
+Like `compare` but dependent on the current locale.

 See `\Jitsu\StringUtil::compare()`.